MinorElite/Cook-Natural-Project1/README.md

 # CookingNTRL
 USER STORY
 --------------
-AS an out of shape quarantined User
+As an out of shape quarantine user

-I WANT a recipe based  on an ingredient I specify.
+I want a app that based on the ingredients I specify give me a recipe

 Also

-I WANT nutrition facts for the recipe
+I want nutritional information on each recipe I select

-SO THAT I can monitor how healthy the meal is
+So that i can monitor how healthy the meal is

-GIVEN that I know an ingredient,

-WHEN I search for recipes
+Given the ingredients I select

+When i Search an ingredient

-THEN I receive a list of applicable recipes
+Then i recieve a list of applicable recipes

-THEN I can save recipes to my profile
+Then i can save each recipe to my profile

-WHEN I revisit the site I can view my saved recipes and nutrition facts for those recipe
+When i revisit the site i can view my saved recipes

-When I click on a saved recipe,
+And when i clicked on a saved recipe

-I see a modal with the recipe information and nutrition facts.
+I can view additional information on my selected recipe.

+How it works

+When I search for ingredients I get a list of recipes that use said ingredient

+And when im shown the list I can save each recipe to my cookbook or visit the website to see how to make it

+When i go back to the site my saved recipes should be in my cookbook and when I click on it im shown more information

 # link: https://minorelite.github.io/Cook-Natural-Project1/